gn-04/elefluent-privacy-policy/privacy-policy.md

 # Privacy Policy

-**Effective Date:** [Insert Date]
+**Effective Date:** 9/17/2025

 ## Introduction

-This Privacy Policy describes how [Your App Name] ("we," "our," or "us") collects, uses, and protects your information when you use our mobile application (the "App").
-We are committed to protecting your privacy and ensuring transparency about our data practices.
+This Privacy Policy describes how Elefluent ("we," "our," or "us") collects, uses, and protects your information when you use our mobile application.

 ## Information We Collect

 ### Personal Information via Google Authentication
-When you sign in to our App using Google Authentication through Firebase, we collect:
+When you sign in to our App using Google Authentication, we collect:
 - Your email address
 - Your name as it appears on your Google profile